Monday, November 24, 2014

 At the end of Viper I like many others I'm sure thought of The Godfather seeing him in that hat feeding pigeons.
 It was an interesting contrast as Maroni has a more Goodfellas/Casino vibe.

 As of the end of Penguin's Umbrella we realize that indeed this Falcone is not an old push over yet.
-He and the Oswald are going to be quite formidable.
+He and Oswald are going to be quite formidable.

 And of course I now find myself thinking of Paul Feval's Colonel Bozzo-Corona from The Blackcoats.